SlandShow/Concurrency/README.md

 Result here is the same (ecursive mutex property still exists).

-When we try to `lock.lock()`, out thread will spin a while for getting access to mutual exclusion.
+When we try to `lock.lock()`, out thread will [spin](https://en.wikipedia.org/wiki/Spinlock) a while for getting access to mutual exclusion.
 It's like a Peterson spin-lock or like a basic synchronized construction.

+#### Contention
 Let's talk about contention.
 A lock is said to be contented when there are multiple threads concurrently trying to acquire the lock while it’s taken.
 That's main property of all spin-locks.

 And yes, what is a main difference between spin-lock and ReentrantLock?
 In ReentrantLock we have special `tryLock()` method, which Acquires the lock only if it is not held by another thread at the time of invocation.